PabloCumbrera/Portfolio/README.md

    - SQL Data Management.
 Given a situation, extracting from a database required entries under given conditions.

-18. Power BI - Air data Dashboard
+18. Power BI -

-   - Worked on data treatment, cleansing and powerquerying for creating a control dashboard for most relevant related data.
+   -A

-19. Tableau - BTC Sotck Price Dashboard
+20. Tableau - BTC Sotck Price Dashboard

    - Worked on data treatment, cleansing for creating a control dashboard for BTC stock related data.

- 20. Data Analytics

-   - Data Treatment and Visualized guided by customer questions